 – Blue tabien baan of the address you wish to be registered;

-– A copy of your marriage license (if applicable);
+– A copy of your marriage certificate (if applicable);

 – Two passport sized photo’s; and